minvws/nl-kat-coordination/docs/source/installation-and-deployment/events-and-logging.rst

 093333     TOTPDevice         login_event            A user MFA failed.
 E     093333
 094444     KATUser            login_event            A user login failed.
 E     094444
 700001     RawData            file_action            A raw file is downloaded.
-E     700001 800010     Indemnification    ooi_change             An indemnification is (re)declared.
-U     No
+E     700001 800010     ScanProfile        ooi_change             A scan profile is (re)declared.
+U     800010
-800011     Indemnification    ooi_change             A declared indemnification is deleted.
-D     No 800021     Plugin             plugin_change          A plugin is enabled.
+800011     ScanProfile        ooi_change             A scan profile set to empty.
+D     800011 800021     Plugin             plugin_change          A plugin is enabled.
 U     800021 800022     Plugin             plugin_change          A plugin is disabled.
+U     800022
-U     800022 800023     Plugin             plugin_change          Settings of a plugin are updated.
+800023     Plugin             plugin_change          Settings of a plugin are updated.
 U     800023 800024     Plugin             plugin_change          Settings of a plugin are deleted.
 D     800024 800025     Plugin             plugin_change          A plugin is created.
 C     800025 800026     Plugin             plugin_change          A plugin is updated.
-U     800026 800027     Plugin             plugin_change          A plugin is deleted.
-D     No 800028     Plugin             plugin_change          The schema of a plugin is updated.
-U     No 800051     Job                job_change             A job is manually created.
+U     800026 800051     Job                job_change             A job is manually created.
 C     800051 800071     Report             report_change          A report is created.
+C     800071
-C     800071 800073     Report             report_change          A report is deleted.
+800073     Report             report_change          A report is deleted.
 D     800073